OPuusalu/DS-Project/README.md

 ## Contents

-- `data`: This directory contains all the data used in this project.
+- `Data`: This directory contains all the data used in this project.
 - `Main.ipynb`: Jupyter Notebook contains the Final code which results will be on the poster.
 - `Secondary.ipynb`: Secondary Jupyter Notebook since we couldn't modify one file at the same time.
 - `E8_report.pdf`: This is the homework report.